ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 ## Storage

 The SD card interface is SDXC compliant and can as such cope with SD cards up to 2TB once available.
-Unfortunately a voltage switch from 3.3V to 1.8V has not been implemented and as such SD card access is limited to [High Speed (HS) mode](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md#benchmarking-the-cards).
+Unfortunately a voltage switch from 3.3V to 1.8V has not been implemented so SD card access is limited to [High Speed (HS) mode](https://github.com/ThomasKaiser/Knowledge/blob/master/articles/A1_and_A2_rated_SD_cards.md#benchmarking-the-cards).
 Quick test via `iozone -e -I -a -s 100M -r 4k -r 16k -r 512k -r 1024k -r 16384k -i 0 -i 1 -i 2` on a 64GB SanDisk Extreme Pro A2:

                                                            random    random
            kB  reclen    write  rewrite    read    reread    read     write